jrowellfx/lsseq/README.md

 several production studios for many years.

-Furthermore, to ensure that updates to `lsseq` don't introduce new bugs, the `lsseq` repo contains extensive regression tests, which are run and passed before every new release.
+Furthermore, to ensure that updates to `lsseq` don't introduce new bugs, the `lsseq` repo contains extensive regression tests that are run and passed before every new release.

 ### Why use lsseq?